urban-plumber/urban-plumber.github.io/AU-Preston/plots/CHTESSEL/index.md

 | Qle    | baseline     | 33.54 | 18.094 | 1.3653 | 0.6593 |
 | Qh     | baseline     | 29.04 | -8.159 | 1.1503 | 0.9061 |

- - MAE: mean absolute error
+ - MAE: mean absolute error (close to 0 is better)
- - MBE: mean bias error
+ - MBE: mean bias error (close to 0 is better)
- - NSD: ratio of model to obs standard deviation
+ - NSD: ratio of model to obs standard deviation (close to 1 is better)
- - R: Pearson's correlation
+ - R: Pearson's correlation (close to 1 is better)

 ### jump to figure:
  - [Albedo](#albedo)